statelyai/xstate/.changeset/lucky-vans-compare.md

 'xstate': major
 ---

-The history resolution algorithm has been refactored to closely match the SCXML algorithm, which simplifies the code and changes the shape of `state.historyValue`to map history state nodes to their currently resolved target IDs.
+The history resolution algorithm has been refactored to closely match the SCXML algorithm, which changes the shape of `state.historyValue`to map history state node IDs to their most recently resolved target state nodes.